wrljet/hercules-helper/README.md

 ```
 $ ~/hercules-helper/hyperion-buildall.sh --verbose --prompts
 ```

+On MacOS, either Homebrew or MacPorts may be used.
+Supply either the --homebrew or --macports option accordingly.

 If packages need to be installed you may be asked to supply your sudo password.